jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-26-install-jdk-on-macos.md

 ## JAVA_HOME

 In this section we are going to configure the shell environment of macOS. `JAVA_HOME` is an environment variable set in the operating system that is a convention that many libraries and tools in the Java ecosystem need.
-It defines the home path the installed JDK.
+It defines the home path for the installed JDK.

 Put the following text into the file `.bash_profile` in your user directory (`~` or `/Users/<username>`):